Verify SIA licence validity for your employees

-End-to-end guide to starting a private security business in Great Britain, covering company registration, mandatory insurance, SIA Approved Contractor Scheme registration, recruiting licensed staff, compliance systems, and industry standards including BS 7499 and BS 7858.
+End-to-end guide to starting a private security business in the United Kingdom, covering company registration, mandatory insurance, SIA Approved Contractor Scheme registration, recruiting licensed staff, compliance systems, and industry standards including BS 7499 and BS 7858.

-This guide is for anyone planning to set up a private security business in England, Scotland, or Wales.
+This guide is for anyone planning to set up a private security business anywhere in the United Kingdom.
 It covers manned guarding, door supervision, close protection, CCTV monitoring, key holding, and cash and valuables in transit (CVIT) services.

 Private security is a regulated sector.
 The Security Industry Authority (SIA) licenses individuals who carry out security work, and operates a voluntary quality scheme for companies.
 Getting the regulatory foundations right before you trade protects you from criminal liability and positions your business for the contracts that generate revenue.